Sleek-Algo/sa-hosted-checkout-for-woocommerce/readme.txt

 === SA Hosted Checkout for WooCommerce ===
-Contributors: sleekalgo, freemius
+Contributors: sleekalgo
-Tags: stripe hosted checkout, woocommerce, extensive integration, high performance order storage, secure checkout Requires at least: 5.1
+Tags: stripe, stripe checkout, woocommerce, secure checkout, express checkout Requires at least: 5.1
-Tested up to: 6.6.1
+Tested up to: 6.7
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 Replace WooCommerce checkout with Stripe Checkout quickly.
 Let your customers pay with confidence using highly optimized, Stripe hosted checkout.

 == Description ==
 This plugin is the most extensive integration between WooCommerce and Stripe Checkout, developed to improve your online store's revenues by giving more confidence to the customers to checkout on your store.
 It effortlessly connects your WooCommerce store with Stripe Checkout bypassing the WooCommerce checkout completely.
 You can customize the Stripe Checkout displayed to your customers by using the settings available in the plugin.
-All possible options are available the premium version along with some additional features to review the Stripe checkout sessions created on your website.
+All possible options are available in the premium version along with some additional features to review the Stripe checkout sessions created on your website.

 === 🗝️ Key FEATURES: ===